NathanPalileo-Aderant/i-hate-the-message-file/README.md

 5. Value: Your Anthropic API key (get one at https://console.anthropic.com/)
 6. Click **Add secret**

-> **Note:** The workflow will still function without the API key, but will generate a basic summary instead of an AI-powered one.
+> **Note:** The workflow will still function without the API key, but will only perform basic checks instead of full AI-powered analysis.

 ### 2. File Structure